MrGaFs/Fun-Coding/README.md

 # ComptativePrograming
-This is for my problems and code sources
+this repo is for the project i made for fun 😂😂